deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
-* test if on form then logout from other tab than post form for ajax and non ajax and may need fix??? verify flash scope
 * start an actual multi-homed project
+* update main page in example app to link to examples
+* move examples to @examples url instead
 * write http2 tests for server
 * write http2 tests for client
 * flow control test cases on http client
-* error test cases http client
+* error test cases http2 client
 * flow control server test?  client may cover that same code
 * error test cases on server http2 and then try H2Test
 * I am so anal.  fix config for url encoding charset so it is configurable